thephpleague/url/4.0/services/scheme-registration.md

 // the 'http' and the 'ws' scheme are now supported
 ~~~

-or create a totally new SchemeRegistry
+or create a totally new scheme registry

 ~~~php
 use League\Url\Url;